-Working through the specification and mapping of content.
+Year 1/2 of the GCSE PE course - working through the specification and mapping of content.
 Students need to have knowledge of the content, understand how it can be applied and be able to give appropriate practical examples where needed.
 The key is to stay up to date with learning and be at minimum at each data point.
 They will also be working on practical activities and coursework to grow their non-exam assessment grade.
 Students will be guided through the course content lesson by lesson.
 Some lessons will be isolated for smaller topics, others will link more broadly to the other topics.
 Pupils will grow their knowledge of how the body works to create movement and apply concepts with movement terminology.
 Emphasis on knowledge in the first instance with pursuit of all AO1 marks as a banker for pupils.

 Beyond this pupils will need deeper understanding and ability to apply examples to the content.
 For AO3, pupils will need to explain and justify their knowledge.